kkopencode/TransactionViewer/README.md

   * A directed graph (see assumption 1) will be created from the supplied rates.
 Currency is the Node and connected by "From", "To" relation in rates.json.
   * Find the path from source to target currency.
-    * It will find the Shortest Path (see assumption 2) in the graph of the source and target currency in case of multiple path of conversion is available.
+    * It will find the shortest path (see assumption 2) in the graph of the source and target currency in case of multiple path of conversion is available.
 Breadth-First Search was used to find the shortest path.
   * Convert the currency from source to target currency along the path return from BFS.

 For example: